mario33881/betterSIS/docs/source/tutorials/007_errori_e_warning.md

+---
+html_meta:
+  "description lang=en": "Errors and warnings in SIS and how to fix them. warning node does not fanout, network contains a cycle, must give F or R, but not both ..."
+  "description lang=it": "Errori e warning in SIS e come risolverli. warning node does not fanout, network contains a cycle, must give F or R, but not both ..."
+  "keywords": "betterSIS, SIS, BLIF, SIS errors, SIS warnings, fanout warning, network cycle error" "property=og:locale": "en_US"
+---

 # Errori e Warning in SIS

 Questo articolo contiene una lista di errori o warning che possono apparire utilizzando SIS (Sequential Interactive Synthesis).